Primary Playground

 Summary: The newest book from Mo Willems is just as funny as the rest.
 This story addresses many of the fears and anxieties that little ones feel as they get ready to go to school for the first time in a fun and silly way.
 This is a perfect book for back to school and will have kids laughing and giggling as they face their fears with Pigeon.

-Summary: This is a weet story with a lesson I love!
+Summary: This is a sweet story with a lesson I love!
 So vital for children to know we can make peace with our “enemies” by treating them with kindness.
-It helps teach children not to form an opinion or judge others until you really get to know them, the perfect book for kids learning how to make friends or deal with conflict
+It helps teach children not to form an opinion or judge others until you really get to know them, the perfect book for kids learning how to make friends or deal with conflict,

 See our literacy snack to go along with Enemy Pie here.